blixor7/Nest.js-dapp-sample/README.md

 I built this to onboard myself to web3.
 Since 2021, Solidity Next.js Starter has amassed 100s of GitHub stars and helped devs land dream gigs in the space.

 ![A tweet exchange](./why-i-built-this.png)

-## Contributions

-All suggestions for improvement are welcome.
-Please submit a [pull request](https://github.com/tomhirst/solidity-nextjs-starter/pulls) to contribute.

 ## Disclaimer